Experience co-operative education and work integrated learning (WIL) at Georgian!

 - According to Ontario Colleges Key Performance Indicators, Georgian’s graduate employment rate – 88.1% – continues to be above the provincial average, which we’ve exceeded for more than 20 years.
 This means 88.1% of our alumni found work within six months of graduation.

 What best describes you?

 Career success services

 Are you considering applying to Georgian College?
 Our career success team is here to help.

 We’re here to help you find the answers to some common questions:

-- career assessments: Myers-Briggs Type Indicator (MBTI), interest assessments, skills, abilities, values
+- Career assessments: Myers-Briggs Type Indicator (MBTI), interest assessments, skills, abilities and values

-Consider taking the Career Match survey to find the career that’s right for you, and the Georgian Program that will take you there.
+Consider taking the free Career Match quiz to find the career that’s right for you, and the Georgian program that will take you there.